Vulnerable Persons Resettlement Scheme (VPRS)

 The Vulnerable Persons Resettlement Scheme (VPRS) aims to help the most vulnerable survivors of torture, people with serious medical conditions, and women with children.
 As a result of the Syrian conflict these people have been displaced from their homes.
 They are identified by the United Nations (UN) then screened by the Home Office before being resettled in the UK.

-Since the decision made by full council on 29 September 2015 to participate in VPRS, Wiltshire has welcomed 137 individuals into the county across 11 community areas with 11 new-born additions and more resettlements planned for 2020.
+Since the decision made by full council on 29 September 2015 to participate in VPRS, Wiltshire has welcomed 150 individuals into the county across 11 community areas including 17 new-born additions.
 We have also supported two local groups under Community Sponsorship to each welcome and support a family directly in their local communities.

-Many individuals have successfully found work in Wiltshire; a tailor who was offered a training job which developed into successful employment, a painter and decorator, others looking to start their own businesses and another working for Wiltshire Council.
+Many individuals have successfully found work in Wiltshire since being resettled.
+This includes a tailor who was offered a training job which developed into successful employment, a painter and decorator, as well as others looking to start their own businesses and another working for Wiltshire Council.

-Others have been successfully improving their English and Maths skills, moving up through college classes, undertaking citizenship classes, ESOL fast track classes and one woman attending a beauty therapy course.
-Many are volunteering; some at a local Mothers and Toddler Group; in the community hub; in charity shops and many more have passed their driving tests, including 3 women.
-One boy plays football for their local under 11's team.
+Many have also been successfully improving their English and Maths skills, have moved up through college classes, and are undertaking citizenship classes and ESOL fast track classes.
+Numerous individuals also volunteer at local Mothers and Toddler Groups, in the community hubs, and in charity shops.
+A vast majority have passed their driving tests, including 3 women.
+One boy even plays football for their local under 11s team.